HumanSignal/label-studio-evalme/README.md

 print(matrix)
 ```

-### Implementing your own metric
+### Implement your own metric

-Implementing your own metric is easy - create an evalution function and register it in Metrics class.
+You can implement your own metric by creating an evaluation function and registering it in Metrics class.

-Simply, create an evaluation function with 2 parametres for compared objects.
+For example, create an evaluation function with 2 parameters for compared objects:

 ```python
 from evalme.matcher import Matcher